<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=351166518341071&amp;ev=PageView&amp;noscript=1">

 If you can't afford an in-house accountant, you may want to consider an outsourced monthly accounting service.
 If you can't afford an outsourced monthly accounting service, you may want to handle your own bookkeeping and just work with an annual tax accountant.
 However, each of these solutions offers a different level of value as well, so make sure the price and value are aligned.

-5. I don’t understand them when they give me financial advice.
+5. I don’t understand their financial advice.

 6. They are too busy and inaccessible.